01 of 16

 The congregation of the National City Church dates back to 1843.
 Various properties in Washington DC were used for worship until the current building was built in 1929.
 The church provides regular opportunities for worship, spiritual growth, and fellowship.
-It is an inclusive Christian community which embraces people of every race, gender, age, culture, economic circumstance, sexual/gender orientation, family configuration, physical or mental condition.
+It is an inclusive Christian community that embraces people of every race, gender, age, culture, economic circumstance, sexual/gender orientation, family configuration, physical, or mental condition.

 5 Thomas Circle NW

 Washington, DC 20005